AdobeDocs/audience-manager.pt-BR/help/using/api/api-swagger-migration.md

 ---
-description: Aqui na Audience Manager, somos engenheiros, desenvolvedores e codificamos ninjas como você.
-E, como você, queremos trabalhar com uma documentação de API confiável e precisa.
+description: Aqui no Audience Manager, somos engenheiros, desenvolvedores e ninjas de código como você.
+E, como você, queremos trabalhar com a documentação de API confiável e precisa.
 Como resultado, estamos reescrevendo nosso conteúdo de API no Swagger e movendo-o para um novo local.
-Essas alterações foram projetadas para ajudar a melhorar sua experiência com o código da API do Audience Manager.
+Essas alterações foram projetadas para ajudar a melhorar a experiência com o código da API Audience Manager.
-seo-description: Aqui na Audience Manager, somos engenheiros, desenvolvedores e codificamos ninjas como você.
-E, como você, queremos trabalhar com uma documentação de API confiável e precisa.
-Como resultado, estamos reescrevendo nosso conteúdo de API no Swagger e movendo-o para um novo local.
-Essas alterações foram projetadas para ajudar a melhorar sua experiência com o código da API do Audience Manager.
+seo-description: Here at Audience Manager, we're engineers, developers, and code ninjas just like you.
+And, like you, we want to work with reliable, accurate API documentation.
+As a result, we're re-writing our API content in Swagger and moving it to a new location.
+These changes are designed to help improve your experience with the Audience Manager API code.
-seo-title: Migração de código API do Audience Manager
+seo-title: Audience Manager API Code Migration
 solution: Audience Manager
 title: Migração de código API do Audience Manager
 uuid: 93cc28c4-4b91-4c79-93d5-ece9bb4cc9d5